jorendorff/rust-ignorance/ignorance.md

 > Can an arbitrary crate (in source form or in binary form) be turned
 > into a .so/.dylib/.dll shared library?

+If you've got source, compile with `rustc --crate-type=dylib`, and rustc will build you a shared library.
+I would have to figure out the tools to look inside that and see what's actually in there, though.
+The things are probably not named the way you'd expect if you're used to C/C++.

 @@@